Learn from World Class Sales Organizations and how they achieve stellar results

 - Managing and Creating Sales Opportunities

 Such propositions make it clear why a prospect should buy from you vs your competition and evidences this with case studies and testimonials.
 World-class sales organisations have developed consistent criteria for the types of accounts and opportunities they want to pursue and walk away from those that aren’t a good fit.
-Bottom-line is that world-class sales organisations consistently follow a standardized process to target, pursue, attract and qualify opportunities.
+Bottom-line is that world-class sales organisations consistently follow a standardised process to target, pursue, attract and qualify opportunities.

 - Managing and Converting Opportunities

 World-class sales organisations have a clearly defined sales process to guide them in winning new business.
 This includes developing a clear understanding of the customers’ issues and priorities prior to creating a solution to fit their needs.
 It also includes mechanisms for identifying where the customer is in their buying process.
 Both disciplines are hallmarks for successful management of opportunities.

 - Managing and Deepening Relationships